Support rural and remote communities across Australia – donate here to make a difference

 In 2021, we changed our name to Rural Doctors Foundation to reflect its commitment to support those in rural and remote communities across Australia.

-Today, our vision for more people to enjoy healthy lives with access to quality local care.
+Today, our vision is for more people to enjoy healthy lives with access to quality local care.

 The floods of 2011 decimated rural communities.
 A small group of rural doctors saw the need to ensure uninterrupted access to urgent medical care.
 Dr Adam Coltzau, Dr John Hall and Dr Dan Halliday developed the idea of a Foundation to support rural GPs and their communities.